ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 \end{aligned}
 $$

 Writing each factorial as a product integral reveals that this computation was very flawed, however.
-The very first line says that
+It's incorrect in the very first line

 $$
 \begin{aligned}